alessandropedrinolla/alessandropedrinolla/README.md

 - 👋 Hi, I’m @alessandropedrinolla
-- 👀 I’m interested in sports
+- 👀 I’m interested in sports, learning and psychology
-- 🌱 I’m currently learning pyton
+- 🌱 I’m currently learning what I need right now
-- 💞️ I’m looking to collaborate on videogames
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me a.pedrinolla@gmail.com

 <!---